huberf/nomie-coffeeaddict/README.md

 # Nomie Cloud App Example - Big Spender

+## NOTE: This is a work in progress

 <img src="http://snap.icorbin.com/Screen-Shot-2016-07-14-22-49-35.png">

 This repo is for Big Spender, a Nomie Cloud App that is currently available in the Nomie Market.